dylburger/python-bootcamp/Installing-Python-3.md

 ### Installing `git`, downloading the code for class.

 For more information on `git`, watch the lecture video on [Git and Github Overview](https://www.udemy.com/complete-python-bootcamp/learn/v4/t/lecture/3422026?start=0).

+For now, we'll only use `git` to download the code we need for class.
+As the course progresses, we'll see the real power of `git`.